Manjiro-5/xOffice/README.md

 cd instsetoo_native
 build --all
 ```
-Note that building OpenOffice can take several hours.
+Note that building xOffice can take several hours.

 The default build will produce a setup version (e.g. setup program on Windows, dmg on macOS, rpm and deb packages on Linux) and an archived version.\
 The output can be found in the <output> directory in instsetoo_native/<output_dir>/Apache_OpenOffice/...